SV-RAG: LoRA-Contextualizing Adaptation of MLLMs for Long Document Understanding: Experiments

 \subsection{Efficiency of Different Models}

-To evaluate the efficiency of LoCAL, we conducted experiments on the SlideVQA dataset, which has 20 pages per question with a resolution of 1024x768.
+To evaluate the efficiency of \papername, we conducted experiments on the SlideVQA dataset, which has 20 pages per question with a resolution of 1024x768.
 We recorded peak GPU memory usage and time costs for retrieval and QA modules separately.
 The GPU memory is manually recorded using the \texttt{nvidia-smi} command, which tends to report higher numbers than the actual memory required by the application due to overhead and memory management processes.
 We tested backbones including PaliGemma, Phi-3-v, and InternVL2-4B, all equipped with LoRA adapters.
 Since PaliGemma and Phi-3-v are single-page models, we used top-1 retrieved image as input.
 InternVL2-4B, however, supports multi-image input, allowing us to test with the top-1, 5, and 12 retrieved images.

-As shown in Table \ref{tab:cost}, the memory consumption of the QA module increases with the number of evidence pages, with 13 images (1024x768) exceeding the 80GB limit on an A100 GPU resulting in out-of-memory error.
-In contrast, the memory usage of the retrieval module remains low, as LoCAL processes pages independently during page retrieval, with memory costs equivalent to single-page reasoning.
-Despite the higher memory demands for multi-evidence QA, LoCAL remains compact and time-efficient, making it well-suited for answering questions from fewer evidence pages in resource-constrained environments.
-This demonstrates LoCAL’s ability to balance performance and resource usage, ensuring scalability across diverse deployment scenarios.
+As shown in Table \ref{tab:cost}, the QA module’s memory consumption increases with the number of evidence pages, with 13 images (1024x768) exceeding the 80GB limit on an A100 GPU resulting in out-of-memory error.
+In contrast, the retrieval module maintains low memory usage, as \papername~processes pages independently, with costs equivalent to single-page reasoning.
+Although multi-evidence QA requires more memory, \papername~remains efficient and compact, making it well-suited for answering questions from fewer evidence pages in resource-constrained environments.
+This demonstrates \papername’s ability to balance performance and resource usage, ensuring scalability across diverse deployment scenarios.
+Additional results on the retrieval efficiency are presented in Table \ref{tab:retrieval_time}.